Search

 2FA for Keeper Vault

-To enable 2FA for your Keeper Vault, tap Settings > Two-Factor Authentication on and under "Primary Method" select your 2FA method.
+To enable 2FA for your Keeper Vault, tap Settings > Two-Factor Authentication then select your method from the list of options.

 Text Message Setup:

-(1) Text Message is the first choice.
-Select a Region (US+1 by default), enter your 10 digit phone number including your area code and tap Save
+(1) Select a Region (US+1 by default), enter your 10 digit phone number including your area code and tap Save.

-(2) Select how long you want the code to be valid and tap Back
+(2) Select how long you want the two-factor method to be valid for.

-You will be prompted for 2FA every time you login to your Vault unless you select an alternative code duration.
+You will be prompted for 2FA every time you login to your vault unless you select an alternative duration.
 Business customers may be required to enter the code every login as determined by their Keeper Administrator.

-If you are not receiving SMS messages from Keeper, please use the TOTP method or contact [email protected] to troubleshoot the issue.
+If you are not receiving SMS messages from Keeper, please use the TOTP method.

 (4) Return to Keeper and copy or enter the TOTP code provided.